wini-rs/wini-website/src/pages/doc/pages/concepts/components.md

 # Components

-Components are functions — returning some HTML — that can be used in different pages, layout and components too.
+Components are functions returning some HTML, that can be used in different pages, layout and components too.

 ## Usage
 ```rs